JoniTanh/FleeingAICharacter/README.md

 # FleeingAICharacter

-Very simple program; non-player character fleeing the the player character (running away from the player).
+Very simple program; non-player character fleeing the player character (running away from the player).
 Include some little bugs - atleast for now.

 If the AI gets stuck in a corner, take a distance from it and try chasing it again.